 Elizabeth Shea (13:38)

-True, And so that was the case it sounds like. ⁓ that's excellent.
+Wow.
+And so that was the case it sounds like.
+That's excellent.
 Well, you're very fortunate.
-So tell me about post-transaction life.
+So, tell me about post-transaction life.
 What was that like?
-Because you stayed, for a year or two, I believe.
-What was that experience like?
-What did you expect?
-Three years.

 Sue Keith (13:53)